-For security purposes, a TRITON - Web Security session ends after 30 minutes of inactivity.
-You can, however, enter a Status Monitor mode that lets you monitor filtering and alerting data without timing out.
+For security purposes, a TRITON Manager session ends after 30 minutes of inactivity.
+You can, however, enter a Status Monitor mode that lets you monitor Internet activity and alerting data without timing out.

-- You must log off of other TRITON modules to enter Status Monitor mode in TRITON Web Security. - In Status Monitor mode, information on the Status > Dashboard, Status > Alerts, and Reporting > Real-Time Monitor pages continues to update normally until you close the browser or log off.
+- You must log off of other TRITON modules to enter Status Monitor mode in the Web module. - In Status Monitor mode, information on the Status > Dashboard, Status > Alerts, Status > Deployment, and Reporting > Real-Time Monitor pages continues to update normally until you close the browser or log off.